-- ▶ Public keys are huge when they have a lot of signatures. - ► The tools don't convey the gravity of actions, and are often quite unintuitive. - ► There are lots of opinions on the Right WayTM to use PGP, rather than some standard being enforced by the tooling. - Short key IDs are default in most tools; collisions can be made. - Trust is largely external to tooling-there aren't many good ways to verify people without meeting them in-person
+- Public keys are huge when they have a lot of signatures. - The tools don't convey the gravity of actions, and are often quite unintuitive. - ► There are lots of opinions on the Right Way[TM] to use PGP, rather than some standard being enforced by the tooling. - Short key IDs are default in most tools; collisions can be made-indeed, the entire strongset was once duplicated. - Trust is largely external to tooling-there aren't many good ways to verify people without meeting them in-person